INTRODUCTION

 But it’s 2025.
 Even grade schoolers understand that our experiential reality is the product of a wave-to-particle conversion inside a probabilistic quantum substrate.
 And while most quantum physicists refuse to expand the applications of their field to the sociopolitical construct… for people who are actually trying to change the world, we may not have a choice.

-I mean intentional combinations of informed thought and precise action that activate organic programs embedded within the fabric of ‘reality’.
-Programs that offer humans a level of agency and self-actualization that are not explained in the current instruction manuals for Earth.
-And specially, a world society that has now entered a Matrixian techno-feudalism that rivals any pre-revolutionary moment in history.
+I mean intentional combinations of informed thought and precise action that activate organic programs embedded within the fabric of reality.
+Programs that offer humans a level of agency and self-actualization not accounted for in the current instruction manuals for Earth.

 This reconfiguration of how spacetime responds to conscious interventions is the most authentically [r]evolutionary modality I’ve ever encountered.
 It is also probably the oldest and coolest game on the planet.

 More people need to be playing it.
+Both for their individual liberation, and that of the collective.